 To move partitions to different brokers on the same MSK Provisioned cluster, you can use the partition reassignment tool named kafka-reassign-partitions.sh.
 We recommend that you don't reassign more than 20 partitions in a single kafka-reassign-partitions call for safe operations.
 For example, after you add new brokers to expand a cluster or to move partitions in order to removing brokers, you can rebalance that cluster by reassigning partitions to the new brokers.
-For information about how to add brokers to an MSK Provisioned cluster, see the section called "Remove a broker"/.
+For information about how to add brokers to an MSK Provisioned cluster, see the section called "Expand a cluster".
+For information about how to remove brokers from an MSK Provisioned cluster, see the section collect a broker".
 For information about the partition reassignment tool, see Expanding your cluster in the Apache Kafka documentation.